-Fog Coating vs. Painting Stucco: A Comprehensive Guide to Exterior Finishes
+Fog Coating vs. Painting Stucco: A Technical Comparison

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-Fog Coating vs. Painting Stucco: A Comprehensive Guide to Exterior Finishes
+Fog Coating vs. Painting Stucco: A Technical Comparison

-Paint creates a film on top of the wall.
+Paint creates a continuous film on top of the wall.

-Choosing the wrong one can lead to peeling, trapped moisture, and higher maintenance costs down the road.
-This guide breaks down the science, the cost, and the specific use cases for each method.
+Applying the wrong product can lead to catastrophic peeling and trapped moisture.
+This guide details the science and specific use cases for each method.

 Free Assessment